sagecodes/make-a-wildlife-object-detector/README.md

 # Welcome!

+This repo was originally made for a talk.
+You can watch it [here](https://www.youtube.com/watch?v=vo0E7xE6WP4&t=2921s).

 ## About this talk:

 There are a lot of tutorials on making an object detector work with a pre-trained